polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

     !!! note
         Ensure that you clone the correct branch of the repository that matches the version of the relay chain you are connecting to.

-2. Change the directory to the cloned repository:
+2. Change the directory to the cloned repository

     ```bash
     cd polkadot-sdk-solochain-template
     ```

-3. Build the parachain template collator by running the following command:
+3. Build the parachain template collator by running the following command

     ```bash
     cargo build --release